sproates/cypress-layout/README.md

 And that's basically it.
 Below you can find a reference of all the commands available to you.

-### A word of warning
+### Just a head's up!

-Because of the way Cypress works, if you want to work with elements that are added to page after it loads you need to `cy.get` it before attempting any layout checks.
+If you want to work with elements that are added to page after it loads you need to `cy.get` it before attempting any layout checks.
 A good example of this is the cookie banner on the article page https://www.bbc.co.uk/news/articles/ce9992y0reyo, the following test will fail:

 ```javascript
 it('tests the header', () => {